SysRay/psOff_compatibility/README.md

 3. Log files are mandatory.
 Issues without logs will be closed within 24 hours.
 (Exception: If the game runs perfectly with no issues, log files are optional.)
 4. Submit issue reports **WITHOUT** community patches enabled.
 5. Provide as much information as possible.
 Detailed information is crucial for resolving issues.
-6. Log files must be in FileBin format (`*.p7d`).
-Since these files cannot be uploaded directly to GitHub, compress them into a zip, tar, or 7z archive and attach the archive to your issue.
-7. Specifying the game engine in your report is encouraged, if known.
+6. Specifying the game engine in your report is encouraged, if known.

 ## Compatibility List - Issue Labeling Rules
 1. The game status is updated to "Intro" if the emulator can display at least one intro screen (audio/video or both) or reach the game's main menu in any form.